surniaulula/wpsso-tune-image-editors/readme.txt

 The reason is that after an image is resized, that image *must* be sharpened &mdash; but WordPress doesn't do any sharpening, so the resized image remains a bit "fuzzy" &mdash; not what you want for a featured image or shared image on social sites! ;-)

-The WPSSO Tune Image Editors (aka WPSSO TIE) add-on provides this missing WordPress feature &mdash; it automatically applies a default amount of sharpening to all JPEG images resized by the WordPress ImageMagick editor.
+The WPSSO Tune Image Editors (aka WPSSO TIE) add-on provides this missing WordPress feature &mdash; it automatically applies sharpening to all JPEG images resized by the WordPress ImageMagick library.

 **Compatible with all image compression / optimization plugins:**